gridsome/gridsome.org/docs/layouts.md

 ## Passing Props to layouts
-Since layouts work like components is it possible pass Props to layouts.
+Since layouts work like components, it is possible to pass Props to layouts.
 For example a page can look like this:

 ```html